jaceva/react-challenge/instructions.md

 - Render a `form` with:
   - The `onSubmit` attribute set to the callback function passed in via `props`
   - 3 controlled `input` components, one for each piece of appointment data
-  - a `ContactPicker` component with the contacts list as its props.
+  - a `ContactPicker` component with the contacts list passed in via props.
   - A submit button
 - Use `getTodayString()` to set the minimum date of the data `input`.